TowsterBusiness/UnitedSMP/README.md

 This is a collection of items that are indevelopment for a more fun smp!

-fling - send to twards your enemies wings - more controled wings that regenerage the damage taken and have a limited amount of duablilty wind - flings you backwards out of harms way domain-expansion - woah a JJK thing.
+fling - click to send flying towards your enemies wings - more controled wings that regenerage the damage taken and have a limited amount of duablilty
+    You can use these to have a more balanced elytra that people can only use for a short period of time. wind - flings you backwards out of harms way domain-expansion - woah a JJK thing.
 Anyways it gives the player a bounding box that allowes for you and your opponent to have a short 1v1.